yasiramus/pokemon/README.md

 <P>

-  I used redux-toolkit to manage the state that is the data i fetched from the pokemon api using axios, which is an object containing the count, next, previous and the result, i grab the data i need using a hook called useSelector,
+  > I used redux-toolkit to manage the state that is the data i fetched from the pokemon api using axios, which is an object containing the count, next, previous and the result, i grab the data i need using a hook called useSelector,

-  I now passed the data from the App which is the the entry point for Page  to main page as prop,

-  the main has the individual card the pagination and search, i passed the data from the app to main page and now passed it to individual component within the main page.
+  > I now passed the data from the App which is the the entry point for Page  to main page as prop, the main has the individual card the pagination and search, i passed the data from the app to main page and now passed it to individual component within the main page.

-  I passed the data in this format because i realized i need those data within each child component.
+  > I passed the data in this format because i realized i need those data within each child component.

-  Before i passed the data to Card component i loop through the data to have access to each data after looping through i now passed to card component as prop

-  at the card component i wrap the entire card a in Link tag setting it to enpoint so that when a pokemon is clicked it redirect to the PokeInfo Page which which dispay some features such as the species name, moves, weight, types and images of the pokemon the card component only displays the name and image.
+  > Before i passed the data to Card component i loop through the data to have access to each data after looping through i now passed to card component as prop at the card component i wrap the entire card a in Link tag setting it to enpoint so that when a pokemon is clicked it redirect to the PokeInfo Page which which dispay some features such as the species name, moves, weight, types and images of the pokemon the card component only displays the name and image.

-  Within the PokeInfo Detailed page i grab the data using the useSelector but i before i use UseParam to the pokemon

-  now within the useSelector hook i use find method to get the first name that satify the condition

-  after getting the name i now make an api call to get the data and passed them to element.
+  > Within the PokeInfo Detailed page i grab the data using the useSelector but i before i use UseParam to the pokemon now within the useSelector hook i use find method to get the first name that satify the condition after getting the name i now make an api call to get the data and passed them to element.

-  At the pagination i called the fetchPokemon which contains the api call and passed the prop to it so when a button is clicke it shows the next data

-  the button of the provious will only show when it has data I implement in this format because i thought it best the show the previous button only when it has data to avoid users from clicking on it when it has no data
+  >At the pagination i called the fetchPokemon which contains the api call and passed the prop to it so when a button is clicke it shows the next data the button of the provious will only show when it has data I implement in this format because i thought it best the show the previous button only when it has data to avoid users from clicking on it when it has no data

 </P>

 ## Functionality Yet To Implement

-> I am yet to implement the search functionality
+> I am yet to implement the search functionality,

-<p>This is because i first break down the task into smaller section and started implementing the core feauters</p>
+ This is because i first break down the task into smaller section and started implementing the core feauters.

 ## Stacks Used